emmarant/ALDELE/model_training/README.md

 Step 2.

 Step 3.
 Run the notebook.
 The file 'running _environment' provides info on software and library versions required to run.
-Similar environments (i.e. similar library and software versions) should also work.
+Similar environments should also work.